 Program Notes: In addition to the general college curricular admission requirements, a personal interview with the program head is recommended.
-Students must attain a grade of "C" or higher in all courses with CHD, HLT, PSY, and EDU course prefixes.
+Students must attain a grade of "C" or higher in all courses with CHD, HLT, and PSY course prefixes.

-LEC.
+COURSE TITLE HRS.
 LAB.
+HRS.
 CRS.

-COURSE TITLE HRS.
-HRS.
 CRE.

-CHD 120 Introduction to Early Childhood

-Education 3 0 3
+CHD 120 Introduction to Early Childhood Education 3 0 3

-CHD 145 Teaching Art, Music, and Movement

-to Children 2 2 3
+CHD 145 Teaching Art, Music, and Movemen to Children t 2 2 3

 CHD 205 Guiding the Behavior of Children 3 0 3

 HLT 135 Child Health and Nutrition 3 0 3

 1 General Education Elective 3 0 3

-TOTAL 14 2 15
+- TOTAL 14 2 15